fslaborg/FSharp.Charting/examples/index.md

 On Windows, FSharp.Charting is implemented using the Data Visualization charting controls available on Windows in .NET 4.x.

+On OSX, FSharp.Charting is implemented using the OxyPlot.GtkSharp charting library.

 ### Library future

 FSharp.Charting is designed so that the same charting specifications can be supported when